-The development of databases during 2015 includes projects for the Fish sample Oracle database at SLU Aqua and projects for the data collection of economic data at the SwAM.
-Outputs from the the Fish sample database at SLU Aqua is used for registration, storage, quality checking and reporting of biological data.
+The development of databases during 2016 includes projects for the Fish sample Oracle database at SLU Aqua and projects for the data collection of economic data at the SwAM.
+The Fish sample database at SLU Aqua is used for registration, storage, quality checking and reporting of biological data.
 Outputs from the database together with data from SwAM are processed for delivery of requested data to many of the data calls.
 Sweden also uploads data upon request to the international databases; FishFrame; Intercatch and DATRAS.

 The amount of data calls have for the last years put a large pressure on the data handling process within Sweden and the time spent on data processing.
 To ease the process, Sweden is working with setting up new routines for quality control of the data, in line with the discussions within RCMs.
-Sweden is also developing scripts for systematic checking of errors in data and also follows the development of tools and scripts within the FishPi project WP 4.
-FishPi is a pilot project financed through a European grant (MARE/2014/19) aiming to strengthen regional coordination in the area of fisheries data collection.
+Sweden is also developing scripts for systematic checking of errors in data and also follows the development of tools and scripts within the FishPi project (MARE/2014/19) aiming to strengthen regional coordination in the area of fisheries data collection.

-Moreover, in 2015 work was also introduced in order to develop devices for electronic data recording.
+During 2016 the work also continued to develop devices for electronic data recording.
 The aim is to develop flexible systems for use in both sea sampling, market sampling and in surveys.
 The benefit from having such systems is to have more efficient data handling process as well as having data quality checks already when data is captured.